Regional Cost Comparison

 Is there a timezone difference?

 Zero.
-Both countries are in CET.
-Your 10 AM standup works for everyone.
-Warsaw is a 2-hour direct flight from Schiphol if you need face time.
+Both countries are on CET, so your standup works for everyone.
+Warsaw is a two-hour direct flight from Schiphol when you want face time.